 - Check for quality.

 In my article about tarot decks, you can find a more in-depth explanation of these 8 tips to consider when buying your first deck.
 One easy way to get started without having to purchase (and wait for) a printed deck, is to buy a printable tarot deck.

 Best Beginners Deck

-If you’re completely new to tarot I recommend starting with the Rider Waite deck because most of the tarot card meaning descriptions are based on this deck.
+If you’re completely new to tarot I recommend starting with the Rider Waite Tarot deck because most of the tarot card meaning descriptions are based on this deck.

 The deck offers vibrant and classic interpretations of each major and minor arcana card which allows for both classical and unique interpretations for a deep understanding of the subconscious.

-If you absolutely don’t resonate with the Rider Waite deck or are unsure which deck to work with?
-Together with thousands of experienced tarot readers we created a list with the top ten decks for beginners.
+If you absolutely don’t resonate with the Rider Waite deck or are unsure which deck to work with, consider reading my tarot decks article, as it contains the top ten decks for beginners.